 5 Memorial Dr

 Bethesda, MD 20814

-The purpose of this research is to expand the capabilities of experimental techniques for probing structural properties of molecules with central roles in biology and human disease.
-We also seek to provide concrete structural information about proteins involved in Alzheimer's disease, diabetes, and AIDS.
+The purpose of our research is twofold: (1) to expand the capabilities of experimental techniques, especially solid state NMR techniques, for probing structural properties of molecules with central roles in biology and human disease; (2) to provide new structural and mechanistic information about specific biomolecular systems, including protein assemblies that are associated with Alzheimer’s disease, type 2 diabetes, and AIDS.

 - Senior Investigator, LCP, NIDDK, NIH, 1994-present